pwithams/xerris-data-mesh/awsv1/README.md

 The following are required before deploying this module:
  - an AWS account
  - CLI user credentials with permission to deploy the specified resources
+ - if using the automatic bucket creation ability, you must have python3.x and boto3 installed - if not you can create the bucket manually instead

 ### After deployment